yogimathius/digital_freight_matcher_eng_lab/README.md

 ### TODOS

+- TODO: Sort matching routes by most profitable.
+We can usually rely on just one route being found based on proximity unless both pickup and dropoff are close to one Atlanta.
+In this case it is unlikely the profitability would be significant, but this would still be good to handle.
 - TODO: wire up check that pallets have been dropped before medicine can be picked up (have to test pickup, dropoff)
 - TODO: Complete test coverage for major functions (97% currently, but not all methods are tested.. these are covered through parent functions and a significant amount of child functions were added as a burst refactor)
 - TODO: Clear backlog after X amount of time?
 Queue backlog to next day's shifts?